sebastianconcept/ride/README.md

 ```

 ### Enhancing developer productivity
-Ride offers you a convenient way to draft the basic elements needed for implementing feature you need to implement next.
-For example, given that in an hypothetical CoffeeSystem web application you need to implement a `CoffeeInvoice`, here is what Ride has at your disposal:
+Ride offers you a convenient way to quickly draft the basic elements needed for implementing a feature based in a new model.
+For example, given a CoffeeSystem web application a new `CoffeeInvoice` model, you could:

 ```smalltalk
 "Set the default package that will be the destination of the generated code"